Snowflake-Labs/sfquickstarts/site/sfguides/src/ingest_data_from_pubsub_to_snowflake_with_apache_beam/beam.md

 Duration: 30

-This guide shows you how to set up your Google Cloud project, Snowflake account, create a Maven project by using the Apache Beam SDK for Java, and run a streaming pipeline locally and on the Dataflow service.
+This guide shows you how to set up your Google Cloud project, Snowflake account, create a Java project with Maven by using the Apache Beam SDK and run a streaming pipeline locally and on the Dataflow service.
 Each step is presented as a console command or an SQL command to reduce the possibility of incorrect execution of a step.

 ### Prerequisites

-This guide assumes you have a basic working knowledge of Java and Google Dataflow
+This guide assumes you have a basic working knowledge of Java and Google Dataflow.

 ### What You'll Learn